pwoodru/squad-ride-app/docs/SETUP.md

 - Launching the application without Docker is possible.
 Refer to the bottom of these instructions for those commands.

 #### Final Comments
-- Once you have everything built and you can successfully view the application from the frontend link, you can begin actively coding.
+- Once you have everything built, you've created your own branch, and you can successfully view the application from the frontend link, you can begin actively coding.
-- Create a new branch from the respective release, give it a name recognizable by everyone that it is your branch.
 - Begin making code changes.
 When you edit code anywhere and press CTRL+S to save the file, the frontend webpage will automatically update with your changes.
 - If you made a mistake and caused an error, the frontend page will display the location of the error along with a brief description so you can attempt to fix it quickly.
 - Happy Coding!